What Does Being a “Freelance Personal Trainer” mean?

 - Working as a self-employed personal trainer also means more wear and tear on your car.
 Since you’ll spend a considerable amount of time traveling, you’ll need to set money aside for regular maintenance.
 Keep in mind that this type of expense is considered a deduction, so be sure to keep accurate records.

 - When you work for yourself, you’ll need to purchase your own fitness equipment and liability insurance.
-You’ll also need a sufficient amount start-up capital to get your business up and running.
+You’ll also need a sufficient amount of start-up capital to get your business up and running.

-When You are an Employee
+When You Are an Employee

 While working as your own boss has its ups and downs, so does being employed as a certified personal trainer.